maker-ATOM/Python-ROS/ROS2/README.md

 ```

 Request and response may or may not have same rosmsg, this structure is defined within a `.srv` file.

+- Should be used for remote procedure calls that terminate quickly, e.g. for querying the state of a node or doing a quick calculation such as IK.
+They should never be used for longer running processes, in particular processes that might be required to preempt if exceptional situations occur and they should never change or depend on state to avoid unwanted side effects for other nodes.
+- Simple blocking call.
+Mostly used for comparably fast tasks as requesting specific data.
+Semantically for processing requests.

+#### Sync vs Async service calls

+A synchronous client will block the calling thread when sending a request to a service until a response has been received; nothing else can happen on that thread during the call.
+The call can take arbitrary amounts of time to complete.
+Once complete, the response returns directly to the client.

+When using sync calls the rclpy spin and service callback should be separate threads as both calls are blocking.

+Deadlock occurs because rclpy.spin will not preempt the callback with the send_request call.
+In general, callbacks should only perform light and fast operations.

+An asynchronous client will immediately return future, a value that indicates whether the call and response is finished (not the value of the response itself), after sending a request to a service.
+The returned future may be queried for a response at any time.

 ### Parameters
 A parameter is a configuration value of a node.
 We can think of parameters as node settings.
 A node can store parameters as integers, floats, booleans, strings, and lists.
 In ROS 2, each node maintains its own parameters.